MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ## Prerequisites

-- Visual Studio 2017 with the Python workload installed.
+- Visual Studio 2017 on Windows with the Python workload installed.
 For instructions, see [Installing Python support in Visual Studio](installing-python-support-in-visual-studio.md).

 Django project templates are also included with all earlier versions of Python Tools for Visual Studio, though details may differ from what's discussed in this tutorial (especially different with earlier versions of the Django framework).

+Python development is not presently supported in Visual Studio for Mac.
+On Mac and Linux, use the [Python extension in Visual Studio Code](https://code.visualstudio.com/docs/python/python-tutorial).

 ### "Visual Studio projects" and "Django projects"